What’s New on Oahu > Sep 2022

 • Keiki Republic, an indoor playground for children, has opened in Windward Mall.

-• Resort Pass enables you to book day pool passes, spa experiences and hire cabanas at Waikiki’s most luxe resorts – no need to pay the big bucks to stay there!
+• Resort Pass enables you to book a day pool passes, spa experiences and/or hire cabanas at Waikīkī’s most luxe resorts (no need to pay the big bucks to stay there!).
+Holiday Inn Express Waikiki is new to the site and offers hotel room day passes, too.

 • Crackin’ Kitchen has resurfaced at International Market Place.
 Try Hawaiian-Cajun seafood in a fun atmosphere where eating with your hands is part of the experience!